ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 4. Click **Validate** to validate the cluster and {{site.data.keyword.cos_full_notm}} configuration.
 5. Click **Deploy** to deploy an agent.

-## Creating an agent definition using the CLI
+## Creating an agent definition through CLI
 {: #create-agent-cli}
 {: cli}

-As the first step, you must create an agent definition in your {{site.data.keyword.cloud_notm}} account, with the configuration that are used to deploy the agent.
+As the first step, you must create an agent definition in your {{site.data.keyword.cloud_notm}} account, with the configuration that is used to deploy the agent.
 For a complete list of an `agent create` options, see [ibmcloud schematics agent create](/docs/schematics?topic=schematics-schematics-cli-reference&interface=ui#schematics-agent-create) command.
 {: shortdesc}

-Select the {{site.data.keyword.cloud_notm}} region where you wish to define and manage your agent from.
+Select the {{site.data.keyword.cloud_notm}} region where you want to define and manage your agent from.
 Set the [CLI region command](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target) by running `ibmcloud target -r <region>`.
-This must be the same region as the `location` specified on the `agent create` command.
+The region must be the same region as the `location` specified on the `agent create` command.
 The {{site.data.keyword.cos_full_notm}} bucket location must be of the form `eu-gb` or `us-south` and not a city name.

 Example `agent create` syntax.
 The text between `< >` must add with your values: